lasyavadapalli/AISCMM/src/Mobile_Application/README.md

 * First set the project to be built by going to Solution EXplorer-> right click on the project and click on "Set as StartUp Project"
 * Now from the Menu bar goto the Build->Build Solution Once the project is built successfully the code can be deployed to either emulator or Mobile device.

+## Changing the flask server ip address
+Once the flask server is set up with the ip address and port number.
+The same ip address is required in mobile application to post the reqests to the flask server.
+Default the ip address of flask is 192.168.43.104 which need to be replaced by the new ip address.
+For doing the same preass ctrl+H then put the new ip address of the flask server->put the ip address to be replaced(192.168.43.104)->select Entire Solution->Click Replace all.

 ## To run the Mobile application there are two methods:-
 ### Using the Emulator :-
 One can select the appropriate emulator and run it to deploy the mobile application on the emulator.